 Take away some of the unknown after giving birth by learning about simple ways to improve your postpartum care and recovery!
+Check out these postpartum care and recovery tips for new moms!

 Postpartum Care and Recovery Tips for New Moms

 Postpartum recovery can be a bit scary.
 Almost as scary as running out of ice cream on an emotional day (but not quite).
 Much of the fear comes from the unknown, but you don’t have to feel like I did when I was hit with postpartum recovery.
 I had NO IDEA what was coming!
 I wish I would have had a little more advice given to me in this department.
+It seems like many women shy away from talking about specifics with postpartum care and recovery.

 Never fear, though!
-We have everything you need to know and expect for that upcoming experience after baby arrives.
+We have everything you need to know and expect for that upcoming experience after your baby arrives.

 There can be a lot of pain, stitches, soreness, stinging, and of course, the blood keeps on giving.
 I don’t mean to scare you, though.
 There are ways to make it less awful and much more enjoyable.
 Plus, most of these tips are low-cost and have you resting on the couch as much as possible.
 A win-win!